SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ### GET `/.ui5/coverage/ping`

 Healthcheck.
-Useful when checking for middleware's existence.
+Useful when checking for the middleware's existence.

 **Example:**